gaultier/blog/how_to_reproduce_and_fix_an_io_data_race_with_dtrace.md

 Every time you use a `stat(2)` syscall, ask yourself if this is necessary and if a TOCTOU bug is possible.

 Also, I'm happy to have discovered the `chill` DTrace action to simulate disk (or network, or anything really) latency.
 I can see myself running the test suite with this on, to detect other cases of TOCTOU.
+Another tool in the toolbox!